Iligan: Finance

-Cagayan de Oro-Iligan Corridor

-Iligan along with its neighboring city, Cagayan de Oro, are the two major components for the Cagayan de Oro-Iligan Corridor, the fastest developing area in Northern Mindanao.

-Culture

-Diyandi Festival and Street Dancing is Iligan's month-long cultural celebration held every month of September and concludes on the feast day of Saint Michael the Archangel on September 29.
-The highlight of the event is Kasadya Street Dancing, a Comedia or ritual dance offered to the patron saint as thanksgiving.

-The Kasadya Merry Making and Street Dancing has been renamed Sayaw Saulog in 2014.

-Michael, the Archangel is widely regarded as the patron saint of the beloved city.
-The city fiesta in devotion to him is considered one of the Largest Religious Fiesta All over Mindanao and rising being ranked as one of the Pilgrim Festivals in the Major Islands of the country such as Traslacion of the Black Nazarene held in Manila, Peñafracia Festival of Bicol Region in Luzon and the Sinulog Festival in honor of Señor Sto Niño of Cebu in the Visayas. it is held every September 29 the Actual Feastday of the Archangel.

-He is locally known by the Spanish version of his name, Señor San Miguel.
-Devotion to him is common to Christians in Iligan as he is mentioned in all the sacred scriptures in the Bible.

 Tourism

 Iligan is commonly known as the "City of Majestic Waterfalls" because of the numerous waterfalls located within its area.
 The many waterfalls in the area attract tourists from all over the world with their beauty and power.
 There are about 24 waterfalls in the city.
 The most well-known is the Maria Cristina Falls.
 It is also the primary source of electric power of the city, harnessed by the Agus VI Hydroelectric Plant.

 Other waterfalls in the city are Tinago Falls, accessible through a 300-step staircase in Barangay Ditucalan.
 Mimbalut Falls in Barangay Buru-un, Abaga Falls in Barangay Suarez, and Dodiongan Falls in Barangay Bonbonon.

 Limunsudan Falls in Barangay Rogongon about 50 kilometers from the city proper of Iligan.
 These are the highest waterfalls in the Philippines, at 265 m (870 feet).

+Iligan is home to the famous San Miguel of Iligan.
+It is an image of Saint Michael the archangel that dons a Native American Headdress especially when he goes to battle against Satan.
+The animist Lumad, the Muslim Moro and the Christian Visayans, Chavacanos, and Latinos who live together peacefully in Iligan all celebrate this festival dedicated to San Miguel and they have Eskrima dances dedicated to him.
+The Eskrima martial art called San Miguel Eskrima is related to this Saint.